Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 	 4. This is the tricky part.
 The **position** starts at 0.
 We're going to spend plenty of time to make sure you understand this one.
 - in JavaScript (and the majority of programming languages), the **position** starts at 0.
 In day to day life, you're used to start counting from 1, but in programming we count from 0.
 - A quick note that we've been using the word **position**, but a more correct word that you will see people use would be **index**.
 We just didn't want to introduce too many things at once :) So from now on, we'll start referring to the position as the **index** or **array index**
+- Since the index in an array starts from 0, then if you want to access the first item of the array, you'd have to write: `array[0]`.
+- The reason why the index starts from 0 is mostly due to how programming languages store arrays in the memory.
+	- In an over simplified way, they save the location of the first item of the array, and from that item they can make the jump to the next one.
+So having an index starting at 0 simplifies the math for it.
+-